geodynamics/burnman/paper/paper.md

-thermodynamic equilibrium: (1) reading in a pressure-temperature table of precalculated properties into a Material class (from which derivative properties can be calculated), and (2) an equilibrate function that chemically equilibrates a known assemblage under constraints (two or three choices from fixed pressure, temperature, entropy, volume, phase proportions and compositions).
+thermodynamic equilibrium: (1) reading in a pressure-temperature table of precalculated properties into a Material class (from which derivative properties can be calculated), and (2) an function called `equilibrate()` that chemically equilibrates a known assemblage under equality constraints.
-An example is shown in \autoref{fig:eqm}.
 The equilibrate function is similar to that implemented in THERMOCALC [@Holland:1998].
+In this function, the user chooses an assemblage (e.g. olivine, garnet and orthopyroxene), a starting bulk composition, desired equality constraints, and optionally one or more compositional degrees of freedom.
+The equilibrate function attempts to find the remaining unknowns that satisfy those constraints using a damped Newton root finder [@Nowak:1991], modified to allow constraints using the method of Lagrange multipliers.

+There are a number of equality constraints implemented in `BurnMan`.
+These include fixed pressure, temperature, entropy or volume, "PT_ellipse" (which finds an equilibrium point on an ellipse with center given by a fixed pressure and temperature), a fixed molar fraction of a particular phase (which could be zero), or a compositional constraint on a solution phase (such as a certain ratio of Mg and Fe on a particular site).
+The number of constraints required is two at fixed bulk composition, and one more for each degree of compositional freedom.

+An example of use of the equilibrate function is shown in \autoref{fig:eqm}.
 See \url{https://burnman.readthedocs.io/en/latest/tutorial_05_equilibrium.html#}
 for more details and the code required to make \autoref{fig:eqm}.
+The manual also contains significantly more detail on this function.

 ![The olivine phase diagram at three different temperatures as computed using the equilibrate routines in `BurnMan`.
 The solution model properties